Wednesday – May 28, 2025

 Gender and Governance: Thematic Findings from Interviews with Women in Local Government Leadership

 Explore the intersections of gender and leadership in local government through compelling research and real-world insight.
 This session features findings from a University of South Florida and San Diego State University study on the experiences of women in local government leadership, including the experiences, barriers, perceptions of the leadership roles and needs, and support throughout those journeys.
-This will be followed by a discussion with a panel of professionals sharing their lived experiences and thoughts on the findings of the study presented.
+The session will include a discussion with a panel of professionals sharing their lived experiences and thoughts on the findings of the study presented.
 Attendees will engage in small group discussions to reflect on key themes and identify actionable strategies for improving leadership pathways and environments for women in the next generation.

 12:00 p.m. – 1:30 p.m.